BradHutchings/Mmojo-Server/docs/Deploying-ls1.md

 EOF
 ```

 Now we can test run `llama-server-one`, listening on all network interfaces, port 8888.
+Note that these are different from the default args you built into `llama-server-one`.
 You can connect to it from another web browser.
 ```
 ./$LLAMA_SERVER_ONE
 ```

 Hit `ctrl-C` to stop it.

-Finally, let's zip up the files into a `.zip` file you can share and move it to your home directory.
+Let's zip up the files into a `.zip` file you can share and move it to your home directory.
 The model won't compress much, so we're turning compression off with the `-0` parameter.

 ```
 zip -0 $DEPLOY_ZIP *
 mv $DEPLOY_ZIP ~
 cd ~
 ```

----
-If you've made it this far, you've built, packaged, and are ready to deploy a `llama-server-one` LLM server.
-Let's look at what you've built:
+Finally, let's review what you created in building, packaging, and deploying `llama-server-one`:
 ```
-ls -alhd llama*
+ls -aldh llama*
 ```

+You should see three directories and a `.zip` file.
+The `llama-server-one-deploy.zip` file is ready to upload and share.

+---
 Congratulations!
-If you had any trouble working through these guides, please let me know in the [Discussions](https://github.com/BradHutchings/llama-server-one/discussions).
+You did it.
+You built a `llama-server-one` executable that runs on two different CPU architectures and several popular operating systems.
+If you had any trouble in this process, please post a question in the [Discussions section](https://github.com/BradHutchings/llama-server-one/discussions).
+I'm happy to help!

 -Brad